func4plus1/lmiad/README.md

 has had great influence on how AI has evolved.
 Which chapters they included, removed, expanded, shrank; which theories they championed or ignored; has had a profound effect on the conversation and ultimately our understanding around what Artificial Intelligence can and should be.

-The first edition of *Artifical Intelligence: A Modern Approach* (from here on referred to as *AIMA*) defined AI as a field that:
+The first edition of *Artifical Intelligence: A Modern Approach* (commonly referred to as *AIMA*) defined AI as a field that:

 > "attempts to understand intelligent entities.
 Thus, one reason to study it is to learn more about ourselves...AI strives to build intelligent entities as well as understand them"